lcdb/lcdb-wf/docs/decisions.rst

 managed by Snakemake), and then manually aggregate the featureCounts output of each.

-Turns out the conditional inclusion of a namesorted rule was straightforward (a matter of choosing the input file for featureCounts rule), it made the most sense to run featureCounts once, providing it all samples, and having it use the temporarily name-sorted BAMs as input for paired-end experiments.
+Turns out the conditional inclusion of a namesorted rule was straightforward: an if-clause to choose the input.
+So it made the most sense to run featureCounts once, providing it all samples, and having it use the temporarily name-sorted BAMs as input for paired-end experiments.

 .. _decisions-testframework: